microsoft/rust-for-dotnet-devs/src/asynchronous-programming/index.md

 In .NET a `Task` can be used across multiple consumers.
 All of them can await the task and get notified when the task is completed or failed.
-In Rust, the `Future` can not be cloned or copied, and `await`ing will move the ownership.
+In Rust, the `Future` cannot be cloned or copied, and `await`ing will move the ownership.
 The `futures::FutureExt::shared` extension creates a cloneable handle to a `Future`, which then can be distributed across multiple consumers.